AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 1. Disable VT-d in BIOS.
 Probably best option if you don't need it in other OSes.
 2. Use DisableIOMapper quirk in OC.
 OC manual recommends this, but there are also reports that next option sometimes work better.
-3. Add DMAC device (in SSDT-FIXDEV), remove protected regions in DMAR table and reinject it while dropping original.
+3. Add DMAC device (in SSDT-FIXDEV), remove protected regions in DMAR table and reinject it while dropping original table.

 As it could change with BIOS update, **you must make it yourself**, so it is not provided.
 Use SSDTTime for that.

 ## Kexts

-[TODO] List current.
+I am providing UTBMap (USB mapping) and custom-built VoodooI2CHID (see [docs/Input.md](docs/Input.md) for details).
+For everything else you should grab latest versions.

 - Lilu
 - VirtualSMC
-  - SMCBattery
+  - SMCBatteryManager
   - SMCProcessor
   - SMCSuperIO
   - SMCLightSensor